From all of us at The Trapshooting Academy, we wish you a brilliant Holiday Season!

-Over these past few years I have been pleasantly surprised by some people and I have been less than pleasantly surprised by others.
+Over these past few years, I have been pleasantly surprised by some people and I have been less than pleasantly surprised by others.
 In the first case – I judged people and thought they were grumpy or too competitive or too arrogant to talk to a newcomer as I was.
-In most of the cases I found out they were simply preoccupied or, in some cases, they were simply waiting to see if I am serious about the sport or not.
+In most of the cases, I found out they were simply preoccupied or, in some cases, they were simply waiting to see if I am serious about the sport or not.
 In the second case – we all have our own negative experiences and we all must deal with them.
 Enough to say that I believe the positive experiences are exceeding the number of the negative ones.
-The balance is always tipped in favour of positive.
+The balance is always tipped in favor of positive.
 At least for me.

 Another personal observation: The main reason some people are grumpy is a (mistaken if you ask me) perception that getting friendly with your competitors will take the edge of your excellence.
-I am not arguing the idea; I just feel that life is hard enough and short enough to fill it with unknown enemies, when you can fill it just the same with as many friendly faces.
+I am not arguing the idea; I just feel that life is hard enough and short enough to fill it with unknown enemies when you can fill it just the same with as many friendly faces.
 And, besides, being the energy ‘magnet’ I am I would rather surround myself with positive emotions – starting with my own.

 And that’s why I prefer to see each trapshooter I meet as a friend (until they prove differently, at least).